tbremer/attrExtend/README.md

 attrExtend
 ============
 A simple plugin that extends jQuery attribute modification similar to *Class functions.
 Crafted for a need of simple reusable development processes by [tbremer @ MISE.io](//mise.io).
-Feel free to download [here](https://github.com/tbremer/selectify.js/archive/master.zip), or checkout the [demo](//mise.io/selectify.js)

 How to use
 -----------